The Memory Disorders Program

 Attending physician, Parkinson’s and Dementia Clinic

 Yasar Torres-Yaghi, MD, is an attending physician at MedStar Georgetown University Hospital and Assistant Professor in the Georgetown University Department of Neurology.
-He and R. Scott Turner, MD, Ph.D. work with Movement Disorders Fellows in the Parkinson’s and Dementia Clinic (held every Friday).
+He is one of 3 attending physicians who work with Movement Disorders Fellows in the Parkinson’s and Dementia Clinic (held on Thursdays).
 This specialty clinic provides state-of-the-art clinical diagnosis and management to older individuals with cognitive and movement disorders (for example, Lewy body disease).
 Research opportunities are also discussed with interested and eligible individuals and their study partners/families/caregivers.
 Dr. Torres-Yaghi is a graduate of the George Washington School of Medicine and Health Sciences and completed a residency in neurology and Fellowship in Movement Disorders at MedStar Georgetown University Hospital.
 He joined the Memory Disorders Program in 2017.

 Neuropsychology Associates of Fairfax